TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/Wiki/Items/Arrow-Sun Sigil.md

 A sigil, depicting a 13 pointed star.
 The top point of the sun it tipped with an arrow.

-This sigil is remarkably similar to the religious icon of the [[Order of the Sun]], with only the arrow at the top being the difference.
+This sigil is remarkably similar to the religious icon of the [[The Church of the Order of the Sun]], with only the arrow at the top being the difference.

 Told by [[Bennett]] that it is not affiliated with the Order of the Sun.